-Project start date: 01.01.2021 Project duration: 42 months Project Coordinator: IMDEA Energy guidelines
+Project start date: 01.01.2021

+Project duration: 42 months

+Project Coordinator: IMDEA Energy

-D4.1 Definition of FCH-LCC
+D4.1 Definition of FCH-LCC guidelines

-WP4 Harmonised extension to Life

-Cycle Costing and Social Life Cycle
+WP4 Harmonised extension to Life Cycle Costing and Social Life Cycle Assessment

-Assessment

-TASK LEADER / WP LEADER FZJ/GD
+TASK LEADER / WP LEADER FZJ / GD

 DELIVERABLE LEADERS Christina Wulf, Petra Zapp, Andreas Schonhoff (FZJ)

 REVIEWER Emmanuelle Cor (CEA)

 STATUS F

 DISSEMINATION LEVEL PU

 DELIVERABLE TYPE R

 DUE DATE 31/12/2022 (M24)

-This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (now Clean Hydrogen Partnership) under Grant Agreement No 101007163.
-This Joint Undertaking receives support from the European Union's Horizon 2020 Research and Innovation program, Hydrogen Europe and Hydrogen Europe Research.

 This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (now Clean Hydrogen partnership) under grant agreement No 101007163.
 This Joint Undertaking receives support from the European Union's Horizon 2020 Research and Innovation programme, Hydrogen Europe and Hydrogen Europe Research.

 The contents of this document are provided "AS IS".
 It reflects only the authors' view and the JU is not responsible for any use that may be made of the information it contains.